diberry/azure-docs/articles/search/cognitive-search-quickstart-blobbuild.md

 1. Open the Blob services pages, and click on **Blobs**.
 1. Click on the **+** icon to create a container.
 1. Click on the container you created to open it.
-1. [Download sample data](https://1drv.ms/f/s!As7Oy81M_gVPa-LCb5lC_3hbS-4) consisting of a small file set of different types.
-1. In the container you created, click **Upload** to upload the sample files you downloaded in the previous step.
+1. In the container you created, click **Upload** to upload the sample files located here: c:\Users\Admin\Desktop\Azure Search sample data.

    ![Source files in Azure blob storage](./media/cognitive-search-quickstart-blob/sample-data.png)